cewgs/Unsupervised-Learning-Project/README.md

  [Open in Colab](https://colab.research.google.com/github/cewgs/Unsupervised-Learning-Project/blob/main/unsupervised_learning_project.ipynb)

-Once opened, run the setup cell at the top of the notebook to clone the repository and install the required packages.
+Once opened, run the setup cell at the top of the notebook to clone the repository, install the required package and load the data.